phil-mansfield/guppy/README.md

 # Guppy

 Guppy is a compression algorithm designed to reduce the size of N-body simulations.
-For a typical cosmological simulation, guppy can reduce snapshots by a factor ten to fifteen in exchange for small, tightly bounded errors on the positions and velocities of particles.
+For a typical cosmological simulation, guppy can reduce snapshots by a factor ten to fifteen in exchange for small, tightly controled errors on the positions and velocities of particles.

 This github repository contains a command line program which can create compressed `.gup` files.
 It also contains libraries for reading these files in C, Python 3, and Go in the `c/`, `python/`, and `go/` folders.